 There are times when we buy items of clothes that are a little too large or a little too long and as such we need to make slight alterations to them in order for them to fit or look just right.
 Unfortunately, it is not always the case that the item we want is in exactly the size or shape we want so it is necessary to make these alterations in advance of a special event.

 What You Need to Alter a Dress or a Top?

-As a DIY enthusiast will have a tool kit containing hammer, nails, screwdriver and drill etc so too an individual embarking on the alteration of some clothes requires the relevant tools to be at hand.
+A DIY enthusiast will have a tool kit containing a hammer, nails, screwdriver and drill etc so too an individual embarking on the alteration of some clothes requires the relevant tools to be at hand.
 If you are intending to make alterations to a garment you will ideally have to hand the following :

 - Fabric Pen